 Dan was ultimately diagnosed with major depression.
 This led to an on-again, off-again battle to recover and become well.
 During his journey, he felt the sting of stigma from both others and himself.
 But he learned that many people had no reference point for what depression was.
 And in the beginning, neither did he.
 He discovered that everyone could benefit from understanding.

 So, he built a website Lawyerswithdepression.com, a place where those in the legal profession could go to learn about depression and find solutions to recovery.
 It was here that would blog about his experience living with depression.
-His work was later featured in The Wall Street Journal, The New York Times, The Washington Post, ABA Journal, The National Law Journal, on CNN, and many other national and international publications.
+His work was later featured in The Wall Street Journal, The New York Times, The Washington Post, CNN and NPR, and many other national and international publications.

 Over time, Dan became a national speaker on mental health, and through this work, Dan came into contact with hundreds of people from every walk of life who lived, with mental illness and worked hard to overcome their anxiety and depression.
 These people, are Dan’s “heroes.”
 Despite all the times their illness had knocked them to their knees, so many of them got up – over and over again – determined to get better.